 We take pride in the environment we are able to offer.
 The school is located in a beautiful, quiet, rural location in Somerset in a Georgian manor house, which has a range of outbuildings and extensive grounds.

 All the educational facilities are located within the grounds.
 There is a newly constructed classroom block with an Occupational Therapy room, cookery room and classrooms.
 All rooms are fully equipped with access to IT equipment.

-Newbury Manor School has a range of specialist facilities.
-We have a sensory room, where students can work on their visual, tactile and auditory stimulation.
+Newbury Manor School has a range of specialist facilities including a sensory room, where students can work on their visual, tactile and auditory stimulation.
 We also have a sensory integration room, with suspended equipment.
-The newest addition to our therapeutic facilities is an independent living flat, which allows our students to develop their independent life skills in a simulated home environment within the safety of the school, before embedding these skills in the real world.
+We have spaces which allow our students to develop their independent life skills in a simulated home environment within the safety of the school, before embedding these skills in the real world.

 Our young people have access to a wide range of educational activities and experiences outside of the classroom.
 Our extensive grounds give opportunities to develop skills in horticulture, animal care and forest school activities.
 Away from our site, we have a range of partnerships in the community which allow our students to access activities such as horse riding, swimming, work experience and a range of outdoor pursuits.

 We are proud to offer a range of on-site therapy for both the school and children’s home.
 Our highly experienced therapy team includes a Speech and Language Therapist, Occupational Therapist, Counsellor / Play Therapist and Educational Psychologist.

 We are proud to offer high quality, bespoke curriculum packages that meet individual requirements.
 When a new student starts at Newbury Manor, a brand new package is built around and with them, as we do not assume that they will fit into what already exists.
 Highly specialised teachers, therapists and support staff work together closely to create a seamless, integrated approach.